 Our objective is to make good orchestral music accessible to musicians as well as music enthusiasts.
 In addition to the established repertoire, we look for opportunities to perform – and on occasion, commission – works by local composers.
 Bayshore Music Project is a 501(c)3 non-profit organization of volunteers, both amateur and professional, who share our dedication to bringing affordable orchestral music to audiences in western Washington.

-Interim Guest Conductor for our spring concert is Trevor Lutzenhiser, Music Director of the Mukilteo Community Orchestra.
 Trevor began violin studies at age 5 and studied privately with Martin Friedmann and Denis Zsigmondy.
 He has performed in a number of regional orchestras including the Seattle Philharmonic, Bellevue Opera, Everett Philharmonic and the Octava Chamber Orchestra.
 In addition, he continues to perform regularly as a professional violinist with small ensembles throughout the Seattle area.
-He works as Conductor and Artistic Director of the Mukilteo Community Orchestra and has had the opportunity to step in as Guest Conductor for the Octava Chamber Orchestra and the Bayshore Symphony.
+He works as Conductor and Artistic Director of the Mukilteo Community Orchestra and has had the opportunity to step in as Guest Conductor for the Octava Chamber Orchestra.
 He is committed to bringing both standard classical orchestral repertoire and less familiar works to the musicians of the orchestras he works with and the broader community of musicians and audiences.

 Artistic Director, Chip Bergeron – 2014-2020